Avtem/LearnCpp-Quiz-201/step 01.md

-The first class we are going to implement will be `Tile` class.
+A) The first class we are going to implement will be `Tile` class.
 Each `Tile` will represent either one of the numbered tiles on our 4x4 grid, or the missing tile.
 Each tile will store a single value, representing the value it displays.
 Because we are not using `0` as a display value, we can use value `0` to identify our missing tile.

 Our `Tile` class should have this functionality:
 * A constructor that lets us create a Tile with a display value (or `0` for the missing tile).